tidalcycles/Tidal/doc/install-linux.md

 ~~~~
     jackd -d alsa &
 ~~~~

-(On MacOS X, you would do this instead: jackd -d coreaudio & )

 If that doesn't work, you might well have something called "pulseaudio" in control of your sound.
 In that case, this should work: